sonatype-nexus-community/DevAudit/README.md

 ## Requirements
 DevAudit is a .NET 4.6 application.
 To install locally on your machine you will need either the Microsoft .NET Framework 4.6 runtime on Windows, or Mono 4.4+ on Linux. .NET 4.6 should be already installed on most recent versions of Windows, if not then it is available as a Windows feature that can be turned on or installed from the Programs and Features control panel applet on consumer Windows, or from the Add Roles and Features option in Server Manager on server versions of Windows.
 For older versions of Windows, the .NET 4.6 installer from Microsoft can be found [here](https://www.microsoft.com/en-us/download/details.aspx?id=48130).

+On Linux the minimum version of Mono supported is 4.4.
+Although DevAudit runs on Mono 4 ([with one known issue](https://github.com/OSSIndex/DevAudit/issues/78)) it's recommended that Mono 5 be installed.
+Mono 5 brings many [improvements](http://www.mono-project.com/news/2017/05/15/mono-5-0-is-out/) to the build and runtime components of Mono that benefit DevAudit.

-On Linux you must have a recent version (4.4.* or higher) of Mono.
-Check that the existing Mono packages provided by your distro are at least for Mono version 4.4 and above, otherwise you may have to install Mono packages manually.
-Installation instructions for the most recent packages provided by the Mono project for several major Linux distros is [here](http://www.mono-project.com/docs/getting-started/install/linux/) It is recommended you have the mono-devel package installed as this will reduce the chances of missing assemblies.
+The existing Mono packages provided by your distro are probably not Mono 5 as yet, so you will have to install Mono packages manually to be able to use Mono 5.
+Installation instructions for the most recent packages provided by the Mono project for several major Linux distros are [here](http://www.mono-project.com/docs/getting-started/install/linux/).
+It is recommended you have the mono-devel package installed as this will reduce the chances of missing assemblies.

 Alternatively on Linux you can use the DevAudit Docker image if you do not wish to install Mono and already have Docker installed on ypur machine.